Hannon Armstrong: IRS Chills HVAC Financier's Prospects, Part III

 Background

-I have written at length in two prior posts (Part I and Part II) identifying structural problems with Hannon Armstrong Sustainable Infrastructure Capital (HASI).
+I have written at length in two prior posts (Part I and Part II) identifying structural problems with Hannon Armstrong Sustainable Infrastructure Capital (NYSE:HASI).
 In an effort to address the relevant comments left in both articles, I will once again summarize the key issues with all of the relevant documents posted in the timeline below.

 I add further background to which investors can evaluate how the company attempted to persuade the IRS to relax the proposed regulations (see the August 12, 2016 link below), which should make even the most ardent supporters of HASI to pause and reconsider their thesis, particularly because HASI was unsuccessful in that effort.